Skip to main content

 By integrating these services with SAM, you can:

-• Use SAM's extensible framework to combine Bedrock agents and flows with other plugins
+• Use the extensible SAM framework to combine Bedrock agents and flows with other agents.

 Learn about Bedrock Agents and Flows